huntington-schon/Cyclistic-Case-Study/Cyclistic_Github.md

 Below are the steps I took to clean the monthly data sets:

--   Find and remove values in the ride_id column that were not 16 characters in length
-    -   This was performed by creating a new column and using the LEN function
+-   Find and remove values in the ride_id column that were not 16 characters in length.
+This was performed by creating a new column and using the LEN function.
 -   Find and replace docked_bike with classic_bike in the rideable_type
-    column
-    -   Docked bike was the old term that was replaced with classic bike
+    column.
+Docked bike was the old term that was replaced with classic bike.
--   Remove all classic bike trips that have a null start/end station
-    -   Classic bikes have to start and end at a docking station while electric bikes do not
+-   Remove all classic bike trips that have a null start/end station.
+Classic bikes have to start and end at a docking station while electric bikes do not.
 -   Remove trips that have null latitude and/or longitude values
--   Remove trips that have a ride lengths of less than one minute, or greater than one day
-    -   These outliers represent possibly corrupt data, invalid trips, stolen bikes, or maintenance trips
+-   Remove trips that have a ride lengths of less than one minute, or greater than one day.
+These outliers represent possibly corrupt data, invalid trips, stolen bikes, or maintenance trips.